wbleonard/mongodb-network-compression/README.md

 ```

 This repository contains two tuneable Python scripts, [read-from-mongo.py](read-from-mongo.py) and [write-to-mongo.py](write-to-mongo.py), that you can use to see the impact of network compression yourself.
-The scripts pull their data from the `network` propert of the [db.serverStatus()](https://www.mongodb.com/docs/manual/reference/method/db.serverStatus/) command:
+The scripts pull their data from the `network` property of the [db.serverStatus()](https://www.mongodb.com/docs/manual/reference/method/db.serverStatus/) command:

 ```JavaScript
 db.serverStatus().network